Lme20/da/algorithms/searching/binary-search/binary-search.md

 # BINARY SEARCH - Find a target value in a sorted array

-*Used to find a specific value in a sorted sequence*
+- Used to find a specific value in a sorted sequence

-*Repeatedly divides the search space in half until the target value is found*
+- Repeatedly divides the search space in half until the target value is found

-*Commonly used in sorted arrays or sorted lists*
+- Works only on sorted arrays or sorted lists

-*You should count the index not the value of the elements!*
+- You should count the index not the value of the elements!
+- random access of elements
+- With each iteration, half of the values are eliminated
+- Commonly used in arrays

 ## Steps